smaityumich/individual-fairness-testing/README.md

 # Statistical Inference for Individual Fairness

-This is the supplimentary code acompanying NeurIPS 2020 submission "Statistical inference for individual fairness"
+This is the supplementary code accompanying NeurIPS 2020 submission "Statistical inference for individual fairness"

 ## Overview